ddemidov/amgcl/docs/poisson3DbMPI.rst

 :cpp:func:`MPI_Init()`.
 It will call :cpp:func:`MPI_Finalize` in the destructor when its instance (``mpi``) goes out of scope at the end of the program.
 We don't have to use the wrapper, but it simply makes things easier.
-:cpp:class:`amgcl::mpi::communicator` is an equally thing wrapper for ``MPI_Comm``. :cpp:class:`amgcl::mpi::communicator` and ``MPI_Comm`` may be
+:cpp:class:`amgcl::mpi::communicator` is an equally thin wrapper for ``MPI_Comm``. :cpp:class:`amgcl::mpi::communicator` and ``MPI_Comm`` may be
 used interchangeably both with the AMGCL MPI interface and the native MPI functions.